AlexKalopsia/mastodon-gender-distribution/README.md

 ====================================================

 > [!WARNING]
-> The original Twitter tool was done by ajdavis on [ajdavis/proporti.onl](https://github.com/ajdavis/proporti.onl),
+> The original tool was created by [ajdavis](https://github.com/ajdavis/proporti.onl) for Twitter,
 > before the free API got shut down.\
-> I adapted it to work with Mastodon.
+> I have adapted the original project to work with Mastodon.

-This tool guesses the gender of your following account and followers by looking in their Mastodon bios for pronoun announcements like "she/her", or else guessing based on first name.
+This tool guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing based on first name.

 Read the original author's article **["72% Of The People I Follow On Twitter Are